HRTHXC/ShinyPSASorter/README.md

 This is an R app written for the ShinySorter application, based from the VBScript written by Harrison Crane.
 It helps gives easier viewing of data of PSA death in the plantations here at PFR, allowing for those users to find the successful crosses of plants, and to cull those less successful crosses.

-This is a interim release (Shiny and VBScript are the best working versions).
+This is a final release (Shiny FINAL and VBScript are the best working versions, there were many different iterations).
 Input is via .csv document (.csv or .xls(x) for Excel), which can be downloaded from <a href="http://shiny.powerplant.pfr.co.nz/PsaBlockSummary/">here, under "Family consolidation"</a>, for use on your client machine.

 email: Harrison.crane@plantandfood.co.nz